gbif/data-blog/content/post/2022-01-04-make-big-queries-using-GBIF-parquet-snapshots.md

   options: ''
 ---

 As written about in a previous [blog post](https://data-blog.gbif.org/post/aws-and-gbif/), GBIF now has database snapshots of occurrence records on [AWS](https://registry.opendata.aws/gbif/).
-This allows users to access large tables of GBIF mediated occurrence records from Amazon **s3** remote storage.
+This allows users to access large tables of GBIF-mediated occurrence records from Amazon **s3** remote storage.
 This access is **free of charge**.

 <!--more-->